This article may contain affiliate links.

 - Bougatsadiko Psirri: Famous for its bougatsa, a traditional dessert from Thessaloniki made with flaky pastry and creamy custard.

-11. How many days to explore Athens?
+11. How many days do I need

 To fully experience Athens' top attractions, plan to spend at least 3 days in the city.
 I also suggest adding some extra days for nearby day trips.